01candanedo/Password-Manager/README.md

 # Password-Manager
-C++ Source Code to Create a Local Password Manager, Made in August, 2019 by @jsxmark.
+C++ Source Code to Create a Local Password Manager, Made in August, 2019 by @01candanedo.